-We believe the remaining claims are unsubstantiated by current facts and therefore have not accrued for any potential loss related to the contingencies above.
-However, potential liabilities of this nature are not conducive to precise estimates and are subject to change.
+We believe the remaining claims are without merit and therefore have not accrued for any potential loss related to the contingencies above.
+However, potential liabilities of this nature are not conducive to precise estimates.
 To the extent we are required to defend these actions, we intend to do so vigorously.